When, Why and How to Help Children Use Appropriate Eye Contact - What Does the Research Say? - Calm Kid Central

 It can be useful to explain to children, young people and their families that there are many benefits of eye contact.
 We might say something like:

 Looking at people’s eyes or faces (see my next point) can be helpful.
-Scientists have found it can sometimes help us feel more brave and confident with people, know what people want and are thinking and can help us get closer to them.
+Scientists have found it can sometimes help us feel braver and more confident with people, know what people want and are thinking and can help us get closer to them.
 It can help us know what to do and say in tricky situations and help us have better friendships.
-You don’t have to do this all the time but it can be a helpful thing to do sometimes.
+You don’t have to do this all the time, but it can be a helpful thing to do sometimes.
+But some children/young people don’t think it is important for them.
+What do you think?
 Would you like to talk with me about learning to do this a bit more often?

-1. Acknowledge that it can be hard (while providing hope)
+2. Acknowledge that it can be hard (while providing hope):

 We should acknowledge to young people and their families that some people find this harder than others.
 For example, we might say something like.